ZIP Code: ZIP+4

-Postal bar code
+Postal barcode

-The ZIP Code is often translated into an Intelligent Mail barcode that is printed on the mailpiece to make it easier for automated machines to sort.
+The ZIP Code is often translated into an Intelligent Mail barcode printed on the mailpiece to make it easier for automated machines to sort.
 A barcode can be printed by the sender (some word-processing programs such as WordPerfect include the feature), but this is not recommended, as the address-to-ZIP lookup tables can be significantly out of date.

-Customers who send bulk mail can get a discount on postage if they have printed the barcode themselves and have presorted the mail.
+Customers who send bulk mail can get a discount on postage if they have printed the barcode and have presorted the mail.
 This requires more than just a simple font; mailing lists must be standardized with up-to-date Coding Accuracy Support System (CASS)-certified software that adds and verifies a full, correct ZIP+4 Code and an additional two digits representing the exact delivery point.
-Furthermore, mail must be sorted in a specific manner to an 11-digit code with at least 150 mailpieces for each qualifying ZIP Code and must be accompanied by documentation confirming this.
-These steps are usually done with PAVE-certified software that also prints the barcoded address labels and the barcoded sack or tray tags.
+Furthermore, mail must be sorted in a specific manner to an 11-digit code with at least 150 mailpieces for each qualifying ZIP Code.
+It must be accompanied by documentation confirming this.
+These steps are usually done with PAVE-certified software that prints the barcoded address labels and the barcoded sack or tray tags.

-The assignment of delivery point digits (the 10th and 11th digits) is intended to ensure that every single mailable point in the country has its own 12-digit number.
+The assignment of delivery point digits (the 10th and 11th digits) ensures that every mailable point in the country has an 11-digit number.
 The delivery-point digits are calculated based on the primary or secondary number of the address.
 The USPS publishes the rules for calculating the delivery point in a document called the CASS Technical Guide.

 Structure and allocation

-Scope and international mail

-ZIP Codes designate delivery points within the United States (and its territories).
-There are generally no ZIP Codes for deliveries to other countries, except for the independent countries of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau, each of which is integrated into the U.S. postal system under a Compact of Free Association.
-Another exception is ZIP Codes used for overseas stations of USA armed forces.